Mosiah: the Consumate Leader

 And there it is.
 Mosiah is a true leader.
 Here’s the Christ-like attributes that stood out to me in this verse:

-1. did not seek personal gain or riches;
+1. Did not seek personal gain or riches;

-2. doesn’t like conflict, contention, and drama and actively sought to avoid or resolve them;
+2. Doesn’t like conflict, contention, and drama and actively sought to avoid or resolve them;

-3. established and reverenced peace;
+3. Established and reverenced peace;

-4. gave people more freedom, agency, and personal responsibility;
+4. Gave people more freedom, agency, and personal responsibility;

-5. gave away power when possible, to accomplish more of #4.
+5. Gave away power when possible, to accomplish more of #4.

 I could go on and on about how he implemented those desires and aims.
 For example, he does all this to explain to the people why they shouldn’t want a king.
 He doesn’t just try to force it on them, he wants people to understand.
 How many leaders take the time and effort to explain their actions to those “beneath” them?
+There’s many great attributes here to study, and study them we should.
+Alma 1:1 eulogizes the then-dead king:

 Now it came to pass that in the first year of the reign of the judges over the people of Nephi, from this time forward, king Mosiah having gone the way of all the earth, having warred a good warfare, walking uprightly before God, leaving none to reign in his stead; nevertheless he had established laws, and they were acknowledged by the people; therefore they were obliged to abide by the laws which he had made.